Rose-Dani/product-carbon-footprint-MySQL/README.md

-# product carbon footprint MySQL
+# Product carbon footprint MySQL

 Exploratory analysis about the product carbon footprint with MySQL